 Instructions

-- Chop and prep all vegetables Combine mushroom sauce, soy sauce, and oyster sauce in one bowl set aside.
+- Combine mushroom sauce, light soy sauce, dark soy sauce, and oyster sauce in one bowl and set aside.

-- Toss in the chicken and scallions.
+- Toss in the chicken and scallions and quickly toss to combine.

 Notes